mauricemat/UX-UI-Design-Module/planning/development-strategy.md

 the design provided by my partner Alina.

-The website will be developed through the following User stories and Ussues below.
+The website will be developed through the following User stories and Issues below.

-`Notice`: Our webpage is one page with diffrents sections.
+> Note: Our webpage is one page with diffrents sections.
 No multi-pages.

 ## Must Haves

 ### Header components (present on all pages): Everything but text

- 1- Logo (my name turned into logo)
+1- Logo (my name turned into the logo)

 **User story**